Quickback Docs

 // Type-safe custom event methods

-await realtime.extraction.started({
+await realtime.screening.started({

 }, ctx.activeOrgId!);